Blog · Analysis · Last reviewed June 23, 2026

 The AI Weather Model Becomes the Public Forecast

 AI weather models are moving from research demos into operational public forecasting.
-The governance problem is not only whether they are accurate.
-It is how learned forecasts become authority inside evacuation, energy, agriculture, insurance, emergency response, and public trust.
+Accuracy is the obvious test, but the governance problem runs deeper: how learned forecasts become authority inside evacuation, energy, agriculture, insurance, emergency response, and public trust.

 Forecast as Infrastructure